-\5/16-inch drilled holes \\ Rainbow pack contains 750 sheets each of blue and yellow, 500 sheets each of green and pink, and 250 sheets each of buff, gray, goldenrod, and ivory.
+Rainbow pack contains 750 sheets each of blue and yellow, 500 sheets each of green and pink, and 250 sheets each of buff, gray, goldenrod, and ivory.

-Complete supplies list-4050/4090 printers
+Complete supplies list-Model 92C printer

 The following table lists the supplies in addition to paper that are available for your printer.
 Use this table to help you determine your supplies needs.